New York City sues Exxon, BP, Shell in state court over climate change

-The lawsuit filed on Thursday said Exxon Mobil Corp (XOM.N), BP Plc (BP.L), Royal Dutch Shell (RDSa.L) and industry group the American Petroleum Institute "have systematically and intentionally misled consumers" about "the central role their products play in causing the climate crisis."
+The lawsuit filed on Thursday said Exxon Mobil Corp, BP Plc, Royal Dutch Shell and industry group the American Petroleum Institute “have systematically and intentionally misled consumers” about “the central role their products play in causing the climate crisis.”

 The companies have misrepresented the fuels sold at their branded stations as “cleaner” and “emissions-reducing,” the lawsuit says.

-Earlier this month, the 2nd U.S. Circuit Court of Appeals in Manhattan ruled in a separate lawsuit in favor of BP, Chevron Corp (CVX.N), ConocoPhillips (COP.N), Exxon and Shell, and said the regulation of greenhouse gas emissions should be addressed under federal law and international treaties. read more
+Earlier this month, the 2nd U.S. Circuit Court of Appeals in Manhattan ruled in a separate lawsuit in favor of BP, Chevron Corp, ConocoPhillips, Exxon and Shell, and said the regulation of greenhouse gas emissions should be addressed under federal law and international treaties.

 That court rejected the city’s efforts to sue under state nuisance law for damages caused by the companies’ “admittedly legal” production and sale of fossil fuels, and said the city’s federal common law claims were displaced by the federal Clean Air Act.